SwanseaU-TTW/csc337_coursework1/README.md

 or add new data, e.g., cities, geographic regions.
-In fact, you can do anything you like to the data and you are expected to make changes, e.g., perhaps combining some spreadsheets together or creating new spreadsheets.
+In fact, you can do anything you like to the data and you are expected to make changes, e.g., perhaps combining some spreadsheets together, creating new spreadsheets, or gathering data from other sources.

 ## Description Template